Webhooks

-Examples of use cases include:
+Examples of use cases may include:

 Configuring and Subscribing to Webhooks

-Step 1: Create a new webhook connection
+Create a webhook connection

 In your Frontegg Portal, go to Environments ➜ [NAME OF ENVIRONMENT] ➜ Integrations.